Since 1990, there has been a significant increase in the adoption of complementary and alternative medicines for several reasons. They include:

 - The standard medical profession is acknowledging the benefit of conventional and complementary treatments and promoting them to patients.

-The number of complementary therapists has grown over the years making is easier for people to more easily access them.
+The number of complementary therapists has grown over the years making is easier for people to access them more easily.
 In response to the growth in demand, several universities have began offering degrees in complementary therapies, where the five most common therapies are:

-- … as well as Reflexology which is growing in popularity too as people experience the benefits!
+- … not to mention Reflexology is growing in popularity too!

 Many complementary therapists have been pushing for tighter regulation.
 This would go a long away to reassure both potential clients and medical practitioners that holistic practitioners have received proper training that meets a certain standard and follow a code of practice.
 The demand for reflexology is remaining strong despite the fluctuations in the economy and the stagnation of people’s wages.
 Enjoy the intrinsic benefits that reflexology has to offer by seeking out a qualified Reflexology Therapist today!